Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Introduction

 \section{Introduction}

 Recently, 21-cm line signal is drawing much attention in the context of both cosmology and astrophysics \citep{Furlanetto+2006}.
-The 21-cm line is a radio wave emitted from the neutral hydrogen ({\HI}) due to the hyperfine splitting, and its rest-frame frequency is 1420 MHz.
-Currently, some experiments of 21-cm intensity mapping (IM) are planned and under construction, such as the TianLai~\footnote{http://tianlai.bao.ac.cn/index.html} \citep{Chen2012}, Baryon acoustic oscillations In Neutral Gas Observation (BINGO)~\footnote{https://www.bingotelescope.org/en/bingo/} \citep{Battye+2012}, Canadian Hydrogen Intensity Mapping Experiment (CHIME)~\footnote{https://chime-experiment.ca/en} \citep{Newburgh+2014}, Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)~\footnote{https://hirax.ukzn.ac.za/} \citep{Newburgh+2016} and Square Kilometre Array (SKA)~\footnote{https://www.skatelescope.org/} \citep{Santos+2015}.
-The 21-cm line IM is a method to measure the line intensity without resolving individual galaxies.
+The 21-cm line is a radio wave emitted from the neutral hydrogen ({\HI}) due to the hyperfine splitting, and its rest-frame frequency is 1420 MHz. \RAm{The 21-cm line IM is a method to measure the line intensity without resolving individual galaxies.
 Therefore, IM enables us to cover a wide area of sky efficiently.
 Aside from the interlopers, the redshift determination accuracy simply depends on the frequency resolution of the instruments.
+Currently, some experiments of 21-cm intensity mapping (IM) are planned and under construction, such as the TianLai~\footnote{http://tianlai.bao.ac.cn/index.html} \citep{Chen2012}, Baryon acoustic oscillations In Neutral Gas Observation (BINGO)~\footnote{https://www.bingotelescope.org/en/bingo/} \citep{Battye+2012}, Canadian Hydrogen Intensity Mapping Experiment (CHIME)~\footnote{https://chime-experiment.ca/en} \citep{Newburgh+2014}, Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)~\footnote{https://hirax.ukzn.ac.za/} \citep{Newburgh+2016} and Square Kilometre Array (SKA)~\footnote{https://www.skatelescope.org/} \citep{Santos+2015}.}

-At the epoch of reionisation, the global 21-cm line signal and its spatial fluctuations are useful probes of the reionisation history \citep{Morales+2010,Yajima+2014, Yajima+2015, Tanaka+2018, Kulkarni+2017}.
-On the other hand, at the post-reionization epoch, almost all hydrogen atoms are ionized, and {\HI} resides only in high-density regions.
-Therefore, {\HI} can be a good tracer of the matter density distribution, and the 21-cm line IM is a new probe of the large-scale structure \citep{Bull+2015} at higher redshifts, which are hard to be reached with the optical and infrared galaxy surveys.
+At the post-reionization epoch, almost all hydrogen atoms are ionized, and {\HI} resides only in high-density regions. \RAm{Therefore, {\HI} can be a good tracer of the matter density distribution, and the 21-cm line IM is a new probe of the large-scale structure \citep{Bull+2015} at higher redshifts, such as $z>3$.
+Quasar observations and other galaxy surveys such as DESI, PFS or HETDEX can reach those redshifts, and 21-cm line IM will be a comprehensive probe.}